jakestec/ecobee_app/README.md

 # Todo
 - Create a webapp which will let the user authenticate to their ecobee account via OAuth 2.0
 - Allow the user to set desired humidity setpoints via webapp and monitor the running application
+- Add github action to build and upload container to dockerhub